Amy13139/wip-eaw-docs/docs/basegame/chunked_files/ala.rst

 ALA Structure
 =============
-All file format information can be found at `Petrolution Mod Tools <https://modtools.petrolution.net/docs/Formats>`_, developed by Mike Lancamp.
+All file format information can be found at `Petrolution Mod Tools <https://modtools.petrolution.net/docs/Formats>`_, developed by Mike Lankamp.
 The website also contains several utilities for handling Alamo Engine files and a tool for converting between ALA V1 files to ALA V2 files, which can be valuable if handling only one format is needed.

 `Gaulker's Alamo Tools for Blender`_ is a utility to export ALO models and ALA files to and from Blender.